What is Bangla Road?

 Soi Seadragon has always been the popular street, probably because this is where most of the Go Go Bars are located.
 After been entirely rebuilt it has become one of the brightest lanes in Patong Beach and this is where you will find the most popular bars Suzy Wong’s, Harem a Go Go and Devil’s Playground. (read more)

 The Tiger entertainment complex in the famous Bangla Road in Patong Beach took a severe bite at the nightlife scene in Phuket.
 With three floors dominated by three massive tigers, much higher ceilings and a lot more room to walk around than the old Tiger Disco, this is a party monster.
 A blast of lights and colours are taking this vast Flintstones cave looking venue to a much higher level of the party zone. (read more)

 Rebuilt after the 2013 fire, Soi Tiger was for a long time the favourite bar area in town.
 The spotlight was shortly stolen by Soi Lion next door which has been recently replaced by… another shopping mall.
 Fame and crowd have now moved to the Tiger Entertainment, just across the street on Bangla main street: bigger, bolder and brighter and more colourful. (read more)

-Soi Easy is the last lane in Bangla Road or the closest to the beach depanding where you start.
-Despite appearing the most quiet before midnight, Soi Easy is home to the Hollywood Disco that was once the most popular club in Patong beach. (read more)
+Soi Easy is the last lane in Bangla Road or the closest to the beach depending where you start.
+Despite appearing very quiet before midnight, Soi Easy is home to the Hollywood Disco that was once the most popular club in Patong beach. (read more)